≡ Menu

 C. difficile is a type of bacteria that can cause a bacterial infection in the intestines.

 C. difficile (or C. diff) is short for Clostridium difficile and is pronounced “Klos-trid-ee-um”.
-C. diff is a type of microscopic organism called bacteria, which are different from viruses.
+C. diff. is a type of microscopic organism called bacteria, which are different from viruses.
 Clostridium is the genus, or family name, for the bacteria.
 The species name “difficile” was given to the bacteria because it is difficult to grow in the laboratory.
-The name “difficile” is ironic because it is often very difficult for people to get rid of C. diff infections.
+The name “difficile” is ironic because it is often very difficult for people to get rid of C. diff. infections.

-C. diff is a spore forming bacteria, which means the bacteria can form a hard defensive shell and go into a dormant state for long periods of time.
+C. diff. is a spore forming bacteria, which means the bacteria can form a hard defensive shell and go into a dormant state for long periods of time.
 These spores can’t infect your directly, but spores can easily revert back to the active form of the bacteria and cause an infection if you ingest them.
 Learn more about C. Diff.

 How do I stop recurring C. diff. infections?

-20 to 25% of people who get infected with C. diff. suffer at least one recurring infection.
-C. diff bacteria can lay dormant for years, waiting for the right conditions to cause re-infections.
 Another reason recurring infections are so common is that most treatments do nothing to help prevent future infections.
-In fact, antibiotics can weaken your immune and upset the natural defenses in your intestines, creating the perfect opportunity for re-infection.
+In fact, antibiotic treatments weaken your immune and upset the natural defenses in your intestines, killing off the bacteria that can keep C. difficile in check.
+This creates the perfect opportunity for C. diff. re-infection.

-There are many things you can do to minimize the chances of having recurring infections.
-One is proper hygiene and cleanliness.
-I do not advocate anti-bacterial soaps, and I discuss the unknown dangers of these soaps elsewhere.
 A big factor in preventing recurring infections is to help your body become more resistant to infections.
 This involves addressing the root cause of the infection rather than just its symptoms.
 Find out more here on 3 steps to stop C. Diff.

 Will I ever get better?

-If you’ve been struggling with C. diff and can’t get rid of it, realize that there is definitely hope for you!
+If you’ve been struggling with C. diff. and can’t get rid of it, realize that there is definitely hope for you!
 You can get rid of this infection for good, but it may take a different approach than what you’ve done before.

-While antibiotic drugs become less effective against C. diff every year, there are many natural antibiotics that can work as well, if not better, than antibiotics.
+While antibiotic drugs become less effective against C. diff. every year, there are many natural antibiotics that can work as well, if not better, than antibiotics.
 These natural treatments can be chosen and tailored specifically to your particular needs.

 I believe it’s in your best interest to know what natural antibiotics work and how they’ve been used, because antibiotics can not be relied upon exclusively.
 Many people have been very successful with natural approaches.
 The key is to understand what you’re dealing with, know all your treatment options (natural and antibiotic) and have a road map to fit all the pieces together.